karmi/markout-tmbundle/README.markdown

-# Markout for Markdown
+# Markout

-TextMate bundle to build *styled* HTML and PDF output of your Markdown text file for **nice looking** deliverables such as specifications, user stories, articles, ...
+TextMate bundle to build *styled* HTML and PDF output of your Markdown text file for **nice looking deliverables** such as specifications, user stories, articles, ...

 Started as a futile attempt to hack on MultiMarkdown's "Convert do PDF" script.
 Rewritten in Ruby.
 How _anybody_ can write Textmate commands in bash script...?